ccorcos/interactive-object-recognition/README.md

 ## To Do

-- try rnn with softmax?
+- test rnn with sse vs cross entropy on the lag test.
-- hmm?
-- my model
 - dropout?
 - minibatches
-- momentum
 - stopping criteria

 - get the rnn to learn just one die